maheswari2418/maheswari2418/README.md

 <img align="right" width="320" src="https://raw.githubusercontent.com/platane/snk/output/github-contribution-grid-snake-dark.svg" alt="contribution snake"/>

 ### 🚀 The Elevator Pitch
 Hi, I'm **Maheswari**.
-By day, I am a dedicated student; by night, I am a cloud-builder testing immutable infrastructure, breaking (and fixing) deployment pipelines, and optimizing AWS architecture.
+As a highly-motivated fresher, my focus isn't on theoretical knowledge—it's on engineering resilient infrastructure, breaking (and fixing) deployment pipelines, and optimizing AWS architectures in real-world scenarios.

-While most students are just learning *how* to write code, I am focused on **how code is delivered, secured, and scaled in the real world**.
-I treat infrastructure as software and view every manual task as a bug waiting to be automated.
+While most entry-level candidates are just learning *how* to write code, I am focused on **how code is delivered, secured, and scaled in production environments.** I treat infrastructure as software and view every manual task as a bug waiting to be automated.

-**I am ready to bring my passion, extreme curiosity, and automation-first mindset to a junior DevOps, Cloud, or Site Reliability role.**
+**I am ready to bring my rapid learning curve, hands-on architecture experience, and automation-first mindset to a junior DevOps, Cloud, or Site Reliability role.**

 <br clear="right"/>